Search

 Almost.
 Luckily, there’s a growing body of people who are using Memory Palaces because they’re noticing how modern technology isn’t always great for memory.

-Little more than a decade ago, it wasn’t uncommon that a person had to memorize a sizable list of phone numbers belonging to partners, siblings, parents and close friends.
+Little more than two decades ago, it wasn’t uncommon that a person had to memorize a sizable list of phone numbers belonging to partners, siblings, parents and close friends.

 But now, more and more, people are finding that their minds feel weak.
 They can’t recall what they did yesterday, let alone recall a list of important phone numbers.